Alert

 Administrative tasks

-Add a file note (Contact/Treatment Provider Contact) documenting the conversation.
+Document the conversation in a file note (Contact/Treatment Provider Contact).

 Follow the appropriate procedure:

-5. Collaborate with key stakeholders to agree on a care plan
+5. Collaborate with interested parties to agree on a care plan

 Contact the worker and review the proposed care plan (including the treatment plan and forecasted recovery or return-to-work goal date); involve care providers as appropriate.
 Consider what other benefits, supports and services the worker may require (for example, assistance with home care, short-term home assistance, etc.).